 A study of group development, dynamics, and theories in relation to group counseling.
 Leadership styles, techniques and roles are explored, and ethical issues related to group interventions are discussed.
-Prerequisites: Admitted to MS program.
-COUN 501, COUN 510 completed with a minimum grade of B in each, and COUN 516.
-Corequisites: COUN 501, COUN 516.
+Prerequisites: A minimum grade of B in COUN 516.

 COUN 530 - Clinical Mental Health Counseling